- What Texas properties are listed in the National Register?

 A: Eligibility for the 20% Federal rehabilitation income tax credit program requires that a property be income-producing and listed, or soon to be listed in the National Register.
 A property is nominated based on its condition at the time of the nomination.
 For more information visit this page on the THC website.

-A: Aside from the Federal Rehabilitation Income Tax Credit, there are limited opportunities available to receive funding assistance from the federal or state government for preservation of historic properties.
+A: Aside from the Federal Rehabilitation Income Tax Credit and the Texas Historic Preservation Tax Credit, there are limited opportunities available to receive funding assistance from the federal or state government for preservation of historic properties.
 Local tax incentives are available in some communities, and Texas does allow for sales tax exemption on labor costs during qualified rehabilitation projects.
 Federal or state grants are severely limited at this time.
 Grants from local governments and foundations are available, and NR-listed properties often receive preference.

 A: Both the National Historic Landmarks and the National Register programs are administered by the National Park Service under the Secretary of the Interior.
 National Historic Landmarks have been recognized by the Secretary of the Interior as possessing national significance, and illustrate the nationwide impact of events or persons associated with the property, its architectural type or style, or information potential.
 A nationally significant property is of exceptional value in representing or illustrating an important theme in the history of the United States, while most properties listed in the National Register are usually of state or local significance.
 All National Historic Landmarks are also included in the National Register.
 The Landmark designation uses different criteria and procedures than the NRHP program.
 Some properties are recommended as nationally significant when they are nominated to the National Register, but before they can be designated as National Historic Landmarks, they must be evaluated by the National Park Service's National Historic Landmark Survey, reviewed by the National Park System Advisory Board, and recommended to the Secretary of the Interior.
 Some properties listed in the National Register are subsequently identified by the Survey as nationally significant; others are identified for the first time during Landmark theme studies or other special studies.